Plea-Justice/plea-justice.github.io/index.md

 ***

 ## Contribution

 Interested in contributing to the development of this project or collaborating on related research?
 You can [contact the Principal Investigator here][contact-PI] if you have any questions, comments, concerns or inquiries regarding the project or the related research.

+The project is written in vanilla JavaScript and the animated assets are created in _Adobe Animate_.

 Before contributing to the software, take a look at [how the project is made](/simulation/docs/software-architecture-layout) or the [source code][github-page] and see if there is an area in need of improvements.